The New York Radio Archive's Archive

 Norman Corwin 1910-2011

-Golden age radio genius Norman Corwin has passed away at the age of 101.
+Golden age radio genius Norman Corwin has passed away on October 18, 2011 at the age of 101.

 While Mr. Corwin had nothing directly to do with free-form and progressive rock radio of the 1960s and 1970s, you can hear his influences in much special programming of that era.